rjframe/json-rpc/README.md

     assert(client.one(3) == false);
     assert(client.three() == 100);

-    // `call` returns the Response from the server. auto resp = client.call("one", 3);
+    // The `call` method returns the JSON response from the server. auto resp = client.call("one", 3);
     assert(resp.result == JSONValue(false));

-    // `notify` executes a function, but doesn't get a response from the server. client.notify("one", 3);
+    // `notify` executes a function, but does not get a response from the
+    // server.
+    client.notify("one", 3);

     // Send a batch.